nunera/Spotaviolet_Proxy/README.md

 Bassed off of the ultraviolet node: https://github.com/titaniumnetwork-dev/Ultraviolet-App

-Go to https://spotavioletproxy.up.railway.app/ or https://proxy.spotech.dev to search the web or use the Spot_Proxy.js to bypass when blocked or use the ublock origin backup.
+Go to https://proxy.spotech.dev to search the web or use the Spot_Proxy.js to bypass when blocked or use the ublock origin backup.